manferlo81/build-function/README.md

 * **`type`**

-  Always `"trans"`, it's what identifies a `transform` expression from other expressions and statements.
+  Always `"trans"`, it's what identifies a `trnsform` expression from other expressions and statements.

 * **`oper`**

-  The operator to be used in the operation, see [transformations](#transformations) for more information.
+  The operator to be used in the operation, see [transforations](#transforations) for more information.

 * **`exp`**